emilythestrangee/myDFIR_SOC/Day 20 - Mythic Server Setup Tutorial.md

 ---
 ## Configuring Firewall

-Create a firewall group `Challenge-Mythic-Firewall` on Vultr.
+Create a firewall group `MyDFIR-Mythic-Firewall` on Vultr.

 Allow TCP traffic from trusted IPs only: